Connecting from .NET applications and Visual Studio

 If you are also using NuGet, use Visual Studio's NuGet Package Manager to download managed ODP.NET (Oracle.ManagedDataAccess 12.1.24160719 or higher) or ODP.NET Core (Oracle.ManagedDataAccess.Core 2.18.5 or higher).

 If you are using Oracle Entity Framework and NuGet, download Oracle.ManagedDataAccess.EntityFramework version 12.2.20190115 or higher.
 You can also use version 12.1.181215 or higher of this Oracle Entity Framework assembly in the 12.1 family.
-Entity Framework Core will be supported in the future.
+All Oracle Entity Framework Core versions are supported.
 Note: Other versions will not work with Oracle Autonomous Database.

 If you are using unmanaged ODP.NET and/or the Oracle Universal Installer version of Oracle Data Access Components (ODAC), download ODAC 220.127.116.11.0 or later instead of the ODT links provided above.

-In your web browser, navigate to the Autonomous Transaction Processing or Oracle Autonomous Data Warehouse service console.
+In your web browser, navigate to the Autonomous Transaction Processing or Oracle Autonomous Data Warehouse instance in the Oracle Cloud service console.

-On the Administration page choose Download Client Credentials to download a zip file containing your security credentials and network configuration files.
+Enter in a password and confirm the same password to complete the process.
+You will then be able to download a zip file with your security credentials and network configuration files.
 These files will allow client access to Oracle Autonomous Database.
 Save this zip file to a secure location.

 Unzip the zip file contents: